Journal entries

 Transfer between your accounts Checking Savings

-Reclassify spending Office Supplies Office Equipment
+Move spending to another category Office Supplies Office Equipment

 Refund of an expense (cash came back) Bank Fees Checking